-Secondary (metastatic) breast cancer is cancer that has started in the breast and spread to other parts of the body.
-This diagram shows common places where it may spread.
+Secondary (metastatic) breast cancer is a cancer that has spread beyond the breast to other parts of the body through the bloodstream or lymphatic system.

 The breast cancer cells can spread to other parts of the body through the bloodstream or lymphatic system.
 This process of spread is called metastasis and involves the following steps: